itspragyapm/Navbar/README.md

 # Navbar
-I have created navigation bar , with it's submenu
+I have created responsive navigation bar , with it's submenu using js, html and css